Account Executive job description

 Pay ranges vary depending on what the Account Executive is selling and who their target market is.
 For more guidance around salaries, we recommend speaking to our recruitment consultants.

-With enough experience, they might progress their careers into the following roles.
+With enough experience, AEs might progress their careers into the following roles.

 In the Senior Account Executive role (SAE), you will have a broader scope, usually with more complex accounts.
 Higher expectations exist around strategic account management, so you must have enough experience as an AE before taking this next step.